MSP-xEN/AEvIA-ESVO/README.md

 For convenience we provide a number of bag files, which have been rewritten to meet above requirement.
 They can be downloaded from the [ESVO Project Page](https://sites.google.com/view/esvo-project-page/home).

 # 6. Read rosbag under conda
+Install the following package under the AEvIA conda environment.
 	$ pip install rospkg catkin-tools
 	$ pip install pycryptodomex
 	$ pip install gnupg